liferay-search/liferay-docs/en/developer/frameworks/articles/assets/03-rendering-an-asset/03-creating-factory-asset-renderer.markdown

     factory resides in.

     c.
-The asset renderer `type` integer is set for the asset renderer, but why an integer? @product@ needs to differentiate when it should display the latest *approved* version of the asset, or the latest version, even if it's unapproved (e.g., unapproved versions would be displayed for reviewers of the asset in a workflow).
+The asset renderer `type` integer is set for the asset renderer, but why an integer? @sharepoint@ needs to differentiate when it should display the latest *approved* version of the asset, or the latest version, even if it's unapproved (e.g., unapproved versions would be displayed for reviewers of the asset in a workflow).
 For these situations, the asset